Skip to main content

 (a) The university education and research missions are preeminent over that of the transfer and commercialization of research results.

-(c) University resources may be used for non-university purposes so long as they are appropriately serve the public interest.
-Any such use must be in conformance with university rule and set forth in appropriate agreements between the parties.
+(c) University resources may be used for non-university purposes so long as they are appropriately serving the public interest.
+Any such use must conform to university rule and be set forth in appropriate agreements between the parties.

 (d) The university will respect the intellectual property of its partners and collaborators.

-(e) When the university owns intellectual property under this rule, the inventor or creator may play an active role in the entire licensing process, unless such participation is inconsistent with conflict of interest regulations or university rule.
+(e) When the university owns intellectual property under this rule, the inventor or creator may play an active role in the entire licensing process unless such participation is inconsistent with conflict-of-interest regulations or university rules.

-The goals of the patent rule are to define the rights and interests of all parties in the context of academic freedom, provide incentives and institutional support to those employees whose research and scholarly activities lead to inventions, discoveries, or innovations that might be patented for societal use and to provide for equitable distribution of income resulting from inventions, discoveries, and innovations between university and the inventor.
+(d) The university has established these rules within the scope of academic freedom, consistent with its goal to provide incentives and institutional support to those employees whose research and scholarly activities lead to discoveries, innovations, or inventions, or that might be patented for societal use and to provide for equitable distribution of income resulting from discoveries, innovations, and inventions between the university and the inventor.

 (3) Publications

 It is well understood that publication of research results is an essential part of the activity of a university researcher.
-The university rule recognizes this need; however, timing of the publication of research results, in light of patent activity, can be of critical importance.
-Failure to take timely steps to patent can result in possible reduction in, or the entire loss of, adequate patent protection in the United States or abroad.
+While this rule recognizes this need, the timing of the publication of research results can be of critical importance when considering patent activity.
+Failure to take timely steps to patent can result in a possible reduction in, or the entire loss of, adequate patent protection in the United States or abroad.

-The university generally is able to obtain title to inventions and patents arising under United States government contracts/grants, subject to certain rights reserved by the government, provided that invention reporting requirements and formalities are followed.
+The university generally can obtain title to inventions and patents arising under United States government contracts/grants, subject to certain rights reserved by the government, if invention reporting requirements and formalities are followed.

 (5) Technology commercialization activity

-Inventions disclosed to the university will be evaluated to determine scientific merit, likelihood of patentability or other protection, potential for societal benefit, market potential, barriers to market and other criteria concerning commercialization potential..
+Inventions disclosed to the university will be evaluated to determine scientific and technical merit, the likelihood of patentability or other protection, the potential for societal benefit, market potential, barriers to market, and other criteria concerning commercialization potential.

 (6) Rights and obligations of the parties